uv: A Complete Guide to Python's Fastest Package Manager

 Dynamic versioning: For packages that derive their version from git tags or other sources, see How to add dynamic versioning to uv projects.

-Build backend: uv init now defaults to uv_build, uv’s own build backend (stable since July 2025).
+Build backend: when you create a packaged project (uv init --package or uv init --lib), uv defaults to uv_build, uv’s own build backend (stable since July 2025).
 Earlier versions defaulted to Hatchling.
+A plain uv init application has no build backend until you add one.
 Either way, uv build produces standard wheels and sdists that work with pip and any PEP 517-compatible tool.
 For background on the original Hatchling default, see Why did uv originally use Hatch as a build backend?.

 Publishing packages: Once you’ve built a package, uv can publish it to PyPI: